Get

 Common Symptoms of a Cat Allergy

-Think you may have a cat allergy?
-Check out the following list of the most common symptoms of cat allergies and see if it checks out.
+Do you think you may have a cat allergy?
+Check out the following list of the most common signs of cat allergies and see if it checks out.
 If you have a lot of signs on this list when you’ve recently met a cat, you might want to contact your doctor and have an allergy panel done!

 • Coughing and wheezing